gangel85/Sentiment-Analysis-Reddit/README.md

 # Sentiment-Analysis-Reddit
-Sentiment Analysis on Reddit, a case study for GMAC.
+Sentiment Analysis on Reddit: learning about GMAT exam complaints.

 I was interested in understanding the limitations, and challenges of the GMAT exam by analyzing comments on the dedicated sub-Reddit forum.
 I have performed an analysis by "Web scraping" the posts of Reddit and using sentiment analysis to identify neutral and negatives comments and obtaing word clouds.